A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 As sandboxes are isolated from the production environment, operations performed in the sandbox have no impact on the production org.

 There are four types of Salesforce Sandboxes as shown below:

 - Developer Sandbox

 - Developer Pro Sandbox

 Q #18) What are the options for deploying from Sandbox to Production org?
 What is an Outbound Change Set?

 Answer: Various methods are adopted for deploying a sandbox to production.
 The main method is using the Change Sets.
-A Change Set enables to create and test a new object in the sandbox and then send that to the production org.
-It contains information on org and not on any data such as records.
+A Change Set enables to creation and testing of a new object in the sandbox and then sending that to the production org.
+It contains information on the org and not on any data such as records.